lotreklab/k8s-do-example/README.md

-# K8S Test with DO and Kompose
+# K8S Test with DigitalOcean

 This is a tutorial to learn how to deploy a simple Flask application with a Load Balancer, Redis and some Volumes